 For example, let’s say a friend tries to talk to you about an alarming issue, either in their own life, your life, or the world at large.
 You can listen and say, “I’m really sorry this is causing you so much distress,” but you never have to say, “Oh, I agree with you.
 That’s terrible!”
-You may think that those two statements are not very different, but in one statement, you’re actually joining the other person on a negative vibe.
+You may think that those two statements are not very different, but in the latter statement, you’re actually joining the other person on a negative vibe.
 That person may have a very strong habit of negativity, so learn to keep yourself positive or neutral even though it’s not going to be possible to change the other person.
 In fact, overly positive people are actually annoying to people who are on a negative path!

-Call a friend to say, “I appreciate you.”
+Call a friend to say, “I appreciate you”

 Every so often, you’ll find yourself feeling bored.
-You’re not feeling sad or angry, but you’re not feeling excited or optimistic, either.
+You’re not feeling sad or angry, but you’re not feeling excited or optimistic either.
 This is a really good time to just say, “I love you.”
 Sometimes, a text or a card is a better choice than calling; that’s because you never know where the other person is vibrationally at that moment.
 If they’re down, a text or card can lift them up, but you’re in no danger of them accidentally dragging you into their drama.

-If you’re generally in a positive frame of mind, you might try setting your alarm watch to ring at the same time every day, and train yourself to send out something upbeat to another person every day.
+If you’re generally in a positive frame of mind, you might try setting your alarm to ring at the same time every day, and train yourself to send out something upbeat to another person every day.

-Create your own mantra or positive habit.
+Create your own mantra or positive habit

 Whether you’re doing dishes, exercising, composing an article, or just clipping your toenails, you can fill up the empty space in your mind by introducing a mantra or upbeat audio track.